10 Electric Light Orchestra Albums Everyone Should Own

 Electric Light Orchestra albums A New World Record

-When Jeff Lynne released the album A New World Record he must have known that he had just released the best album he had ever completed with Electric Light Orchestra.
-Every song on the album was brilliant.
-The album’s production, and arrangements were as creative as Jeff Lynne had ever gotten.
-And of course, the songs themselves were wonderful.
+When Jeff Lynne released the album A New World Record, he must have known that he had just released the best album he had ever completed with Electric Light Orchestra.
+Every song on the album was brilliant, and the album’s production and arrangements were as creative as Jeff Lynne had ever been.
+And, of course, the songs themselves were terrific.
 Four big hits were released from the album, including “Livin’ Thing,” “Rockaria!”
 “Do Ya,” and “Telephone Line.”

 Electric Light Orchestra’s A New World Record was a top 10 hit on the Billboard Top 200 albums charts in 1976.
 The band toured heavily to promote.
 It would become the album that would turn the band into a household name as one of the most exciting and creative rock bands of the 1970s.
-Even though there were always Beatles comparisons to Jeff Lynne’s melodies and arrangements, Jeff Lynne would indeed find his own voice and sound that years later people would often refer to as that Jeff Lynne sound.
+Even though there were always Beatles comparisons to Jeff Lynne’s melodies and arrangements, Jeff Lynne would find his voice and sound that, years later, people would often call that Jeff Lynne sound.

 # 1 – Out Of The Blue